 In May 2018 the LPSC filed a complaint against System Energy and Entergy Services related to System Energy's renewal of a sale-leaseback transaction originally entered into in December 1988 for an 11.5% undivided interest in Grand Gulf Unit 1.
-The complaint alleges that System Energy violated the filed rate and the FERC's ratemaking and accounting requirements when it included in Unit Power Sales Agreement billings the cost of capital additions associated with the sale-leaseback interest, and that System Energy is double-recovering costs by including both the lease payments and the capital additions in Unit Power Sales Agreement billings.
-The complaint also claims that System Energy was imprudent in entering into the sale-leaseback renewal because the Utility operating companies that purchase Grand Gulf's output from System Energy could have obtained cheaper capacity and energy in the MISO markets.
-The complaint further alleges that System Energy violated various other reporting and accounting requirements and should have sought prior FERC approval of the lease renewal.
-The complaint seeks various forms of relief from the FERC.
-The complaint seeks refunds for capital addition costs for all years in which they were recorded in allegedly non-formula accounts or, alternatively, the disallowance of the return on equity for the capital additions in those years plus interest.
-The complaint also asks that the FERC disallow and refund the lease costs of the sale-leaseback renewal on grounds of imprudence, investigate System Energy's treatment of a DOE litigation payment, and impose certain forward-looking procedural protections, including audit rights for retail regulators of the Unit Power Sales Agreement formula rates.
+The complaint alleged that System Energy violated the filed rate and the FERC's ratemaking and accounting requirements when it included in Unit Power Sales Agreement billings the cost of capital additions associated with the sale-leaseback interest, and that System Energy was double-recovering costs by including both the lease payments and the capital additions in Unit Power Sales Agreement billings.
+The complaint also claimed that System Energy was imprudent in entering into the sale-leaseback renewal because the Utility operating companies that purchase Grand Gulf's output from System Energy could have obtained cheaper capacity and energy in the MISO markets.
+The complaint further alleged that System Energy violated various other reporting and accounting requirements and should have sought prior FERC approval of the lease renewal.
+The complaint sought various forms of relief from the FERC, including refunds for capital addition costs for all years in which they were recorded in allegedly non-formula accounts or, alternatively, the disallowance of the return on equity for the capital additions in those years plus interest; a disallowance and refund of the lease costs of the saleleaseback renewal on grounds of imprudence; an investigation into System Energy's treatment of a DOE litigation payment; and the imposition of certain forward-looking procedural protections, including audit rights for retail regulators of the Unit Power Sales Agreement formula rates.
 The APSC, the MPSC, and the City Council intervened in the proceeding.

 In June 2018, System Energy and Entergy Services filed a motion to dismiss and an answer to the LPSC complaint denying that System Energy's treatment of the sale-leaseback renewal and capital additions violated the terms of the filed rate or any other FERC ratemaking, accounting, or legal requirements or otherwise constituted double recovery.
-The response also argued that the complaint is inconsistent with a FERC-approved settlement to which the LPSC is a party and that explicitly authorizes System Energy to recover its lease payments.
-Finally, the response argued that both the capital additions and the sale-leaseback renewal were prudent investments and the LPSC complaint fails to justify any disallowance or refunds.
+The response also argued that the complaint was inconsistent with a FERC-approved settlement to which the LPSC is a party and that explicitly authorized System Energy to recover its lease payments.
+Finally, the response argued that both the capital additions and the sale-leaseback renewal were prudent investments and the LPSC complaint failed to justify any disallowance or refunds.
 The response also offered to submit formula rate protocols for the Unit Power Sales Agreement similar to the procedures used for reviewing transmission rates under the MISO tariff.
-In September 2018 the FERC issued an order setting the complaint for hearing and settlement proceedings.
-The FERC established a refund effective date of May 18, 2018.
+In September 2018 the FERC issued an order setting the complaint for hearing and settlement proceedings and establishing a refund effective date of May 18, 2018.